 The service is made available and financed in the following ways:

 - by being directed to the service by the local government in which the child resides and with partial financing from that local government;

 - by initiating court proceedings and being directed to the service by a judge with the parties’ own financing or, where possible, by applying for national legal aid;

 - at the initiative and with the own financing of an informed parent or by being directed to the service through the Estonian Association of Mediators (with the parties’ own financing).

 The price for a mediation process paid for by the parties themselves varies by region.
-A session costs 50 to 70 euros in Tallinn and other larger cities in Estonia and 35 to 50 euros elsewhere in the country.
+A session costs EUR 60-80 in Tallinn and other larger cities in Estonia and EUR 40-50 elsewhere in the country.
 One session lasts 90 minutes and the parties can expect to attend an average of 5 to 6 meetings.

 The family mediation service may be provided by specialists in psychology, the social sector (including child protection and social work) or law who have completed special training and hold a relevant professional certificate; the contacts of these specialists are available on the websites of the Estonian Association of Mediators, county courts and local governments.

 In Estonia, the organisation of the family mediation service is regulated by the following legislation:

 There are also internationally qualified mediators working in Estonia who are competent to handle cross-border mediation cases in which one parent has taken a child to a country that is neither the child's native country nor its habitual country of residence.
 The working languages are Estonian, English, Russian and Finnish.
 The mediators can be reached at the association's functional mailbox.